(The page was last updated on 25 July 2022)

 Should I continue with my EU funded projects?

 Any staff holding EU grants should continue with their projects as normal.
-Existing projects and grants are covered by the UK government’s underwrite guarantee.
+UK Participation in existing projects and grants secured throughout Horizon 2020 are eligible for full reimbursement.

 Please contact your EU BDO for further information and support if you are planning to apply to any EU sources of funding.